fac-members/fac-slides/src/slides/information-evening/fac22-update.md

 ### The main difference

-Being an apprentice is less financially risky than looking for work _after_ completing training
+- Being an apprentice is less financially risky than looking for work _after_ completing training

 ---

 ### The similarities
-- An employer looks for the same qualities and have broadly similar expectations of both
+- An employer looks for the same qualities and has broadly similar expectations of both
 - Salaries after the end of the apprenticeship (typically 15 months) are likely to be similar

 ---

 ### Income differences

-- Apprentices start on £24,000, paid from start of training (September)
-- Graduate developers start on about £28-35,000, but need to consider job search time
-- This means apprentices will generally earn more in their first year
+- An apprentice earns £24,000 in their first year, at the same time that a non-apprentice graduate of our training is likely to earn between £10,000 and £20,000.
 ---

 ### Contract differences